AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-use-case.md

 ## Customize the Link ID Using s_objectID {#section_01B0D463397B4837B2D46F087A6E5937}

-By creating a unique object ID for a link or link location on a page, you can either improve Activity Map tracking or use Activity Map to report on a link type or location, rather than the link URL.
+By creating a unique object ID for a link or link location on a page, you can either improve [!DNL Activity Map] tracking or use [!DNL Activity Map] to report on a link type or location, rather than the link URL.
 Click [here](https://marketing.adobe.com/resources/help/en_US/sc/implement/s_objectID.html) for more information on the s_objectID variable.

 >[!IMPORTANT]
 >
->Note that a trailing semicolon (;) is required when using s_objectID in Activity Map.
+>Note that a trailing semicolon (;) is required when using s_objectID in [!DNL Activity Map].

 <table id="table_9439A5F320304E439A19842CF3EBA456">
  <thead>